 (r) Copy of the letter from the financial advisor to the public body or state agency as described in section (2) of this rule;

 (t) Completed MDAC Form 3, if using a synthetic fixed rate refunding issue.

-(2) Financial Advisor required.
-A public body must employ a FA whose function is to advocate the interest of and advise them on the refinancing transaction.
-The FA must be registered with the Securities and Exchange Commission as a FA as required under 17 CFR ¦ 240.15Ba2-6T, or its successor permanent rule.
-The FA cannot also serve as the underwriter in the same negotiated bond sale as required in Rule G23 of the Municipal Securities Rulemaking Board.
-Prior to closing, the public body and the OST must receive from the FA a letter stating that the FA has reviewed the assumptions included in the plan and that the plan is consistent with this rule.
-The letter must include a recommendation on the desirability or undesirability of completing the Refunding Plan and the reasons therefor.
-Forward current refunding plans must also include a description of the suitability of the public body for conducting a forward current refunding and an estimate in basis points of the premium paid to execute the forward refunding.
-The contract with the FA must reflect the obligations of the parties in the event the sale is not consummated as planned.
+(2) Financial advisor required.
+A public body must employ a financial advisor whose function is to advocate the interest of and advise them on the refinancing transaction.
+The financial advisor must be registered with the Securities and Exchange Commission as a financial advisor as required under 17 CFR ¦ 240.15Ba2-6T, or its successor permanent rule.
+The financial advisor may not also serve as the underwriter in the same negotiated bond sale.
+Prior to closing, the public body must receive from the financial advisor a letter stating that the advisor has reviewed the assumptions included in the plan and that the plan is consistent with this rule.
+The letter must include a recommendation on the desirability or undesirability of doing the advance refunding and the reasons therefor.
+The contract with the financial advisor must reflect the obligations of the parties in the event the sale is not consummated as planned.